ezbot-ai/javascript-sdk/README.md

-# ezbot-javascript
+# ezbot Javascript SDK

-The easiest way to interact with ezbot via JS (node and browser).
+The easiest way to interact with ezbot via JS (browser).
 For ease of use, our Javascript library wraps Snowplow's [Browser Tracker](https://www.npmjs.com/package/@snowplow/browser-tracker) (BSD-3 License).

 ## Docs